• Hello

 Detector

 Use the 'AndroidDeviceCheatingDetector' to detect unwanted installed apps.
 It monitors the 'AndroidInstalledApplicationMonitor' and subscribes to the installed apps found.
-The detector enables you to do a comparison with a number of unwanted apps and notifies the observers of the detection.
+The detector enables you to perform a comparison with a list of unwanted apps and notifies the observers of the detection.
 This gives you the opportunity to react to those.

 Observed Subject